 Although the course has been primarily written in English, NYU CDS additionally presents multiple translations in languages like Arabic, Japanese, Korean, Chinese, French, Italian, Spanish, Turkish, Persian, Russian, etc. with a plan to add for diverse languages like Portuguese, Bengali, and Vietnamese.
 The translation to such languages will be done manually by 470+ volunteers from 17 time zones around the world.

 Leading the course, Yann LeCun, is primarily a computer scientist working in the fields of ML, computer vision, mobile robotics, and computational neuroscience.
-He is the VP and chief AI scientist, at Facebook, and also teaches computer science, neural science, along with data science at NYU.
-Assisting him will be Alfredo Canziani, a research assistant professor of CS department and a deep learning research scientist at NYU.
+He is the VP and chief AI scientist, at Facebook, and also teaches computer science, neural science, along data science at NYU.
+Assisting him will be Alfredo Canziani, a research assistant professor of the CS department and a deep learning research scientist at NYU.
 His interest mainly lies in machine learning for autonomous driving.